MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 > Rescanning might cause variable accuracy.
 If you have issues with object detection and content alignment, try clearing the mesh and all holograms.
 To do this, on HoloLens, go to **Settings** > **System** > **Holograms** > **Remove all holograms**.
 This will clear the location of all holograms placed in your world, not just the object anchor.

 ## Use an object anchor as an operator

-For operators, anchoring a guide with an object anchor is similar to anchoring with other methods:

-1. Open the guide in the HoloLens app using HoloLens 2.

-2. Select **Initiate Scan**.

-3. Scan the environment for the target object.

-4. The device will detect the object and automatically take the operator to the first step of the guide.

-> [!NOTE]
-> Rescanning might cause variable accuracy.
-If you have issues with object detection and content alignment, try clearing the mesh and all holograms.
-To do this, on HoloLens, go to **Settings** > **System** > **Holograms** > **Remove all holograms**.
-This will clear the location of all holograms placed in your world, not just the object anchor.

 ## Known issues